liamzdenek/ferment-ai/memory-bank/progress.md

    - **fromSavedState**: A method that deserializes the journal state
    - **addModule**: A method that adds a module to the journal

-8. **Module System**: We have implemented a module system that maps constructs to task functions:
+8. **Module System**: We have implemented a module system that maps constructs to task implementations:
-   - **Module**: An interface for modules that map constructs to task functions
+   - **Module**: An interface for modules that map constructs to task implementations
    - **createCoreConstructsModule**: A function that creates a module for core constructs
-   - **TaskFunction**: A type for functions that execute tasks
+   - **TaskImpl**: An interface for task implementations with execute function

 9. **Compiler Implementation**: We have implemented a compiler that extracts workflows from the construct tree:
    - **compileWorkflows**: A function that extracts workflows from the construct tree
    - **findWorkflows**: A function that finds workflow constructs in the construct tree
    - **findWorkflowConstructs**: A function that finds workflow constructs in the construct tree

-   - **findEntrypoints**: A function that finds entrypoint constructs in the construct tree
+10. **Task Implementation Pattern**: We have implemented a new pattern for task implementations:
+    - **TaskImpl**: An interface for task implementations
+    - **TaskExecuteFunction**: A type for task execution functions
+    - **TaskExecuteGenerator**: A type for generator-based task functions
+    - **TaskExecutePromise**: A type for promise-based task functions
+    - **TaskDef**: An interface for task definitions

+11. **Task Message Types**: We have implemented message types for task communication:
+    - **TaskCallRequest**: A request to call another task
+    - **TaskCallResult**: A result from a task call
+    - **TaskCallAndReturnRequest**: A request to call another task and return to the caller

 ## What's Left to Build